-If the mnemonic DIC is used to perform this function, an accumulator must be coded to a void assembly errors.
-Regardless of how the instruction is coded, during exexution, the AC field is ignored and the contents of the AC remain unchanged.
+If either the mnemonic DIC or the mnemonic DOA is used to perform this function, an accumulator must be coded to avoid assembly errors.
+Regardless of how the instruction is coded, during execution, the AC field is ignored and the contents of the AC remain unchanged.